costis-t/smallProjects/R_Forecasting_with_ARMAX/README.md

 ## 1.3.
 Data quality
 Let's see if we have any missing values; days with no data.
-Create a sequence of dates from the first till the last day of `DT` and compare the lengths of the original dataset to the sequence of dates we just created.
+Create a sequence of dates (`date.grid`) from the first till the last day of `DT` and compare the lengths of the original dataset to the sequence of dates we just created.
 ```r
 date.grid <- seq(as.Date(min(DT[, date])), as.Date(max(DT[, date])), by = 'day')
 length(date.grid)